broblocodex/.github/profile/README.md

-# 🎮 BroBLOCodex Scripts
+# 🎮 Broblocodex Scripts

-A collection of simple and fun Roblox scripts from the [BroBLOCodex](https://broblocodex.dev) community.
+A collection of simple and fun Roblox scripts from the [Broblocodex](https://broblocodex.dev) community.

 ## 🔹 What's Inside
 - Ready-to-use game mechanics